-- Marriott Rewards® Premier Plus Credit Card (Formerly the Marriott Premier Plus Card) – Wait two years after last bonus
+- Marriott Bonvoy Boundless® Credit Card (formerly the Marriott Premier Plus Card) — Wait two years after last bonus

-If you’re struggling to make sense of the application restrictions for Marriott cards, we’ve put together an easy-to-understand guide to walk you through different application strategies for Marriott co-brand cards and how they might affect both the card you apply for and the timing of your application.
+If you’re struggling to make sense of the application restrictions for Marriott cards, never fear.
+We’ve put together an easy-to-understand guide to walk you through different application strategies for Marriott co-brand cards and how they might affect both the card you apply for and the timing of your application.

-If you’re chasing a Marriott card for the 15 elite night credits, and you don’t want to pay an annual fee, the Bonvoy Bold has you covered.
-If you're going to build a balance of Marriott points via spending on your card, or you want better perks such as Gold Elite status or an annual free night certificate, you will get better value from either of the mid-tier Marriott cards or the Marriott Bonvoy Brilliant Card.
+If you’re chasing a Marriott card for the 15 elite night credits and you don’t want to pay an annual fee, the Bonvoy Bold has you covered.
+If you're going to build a balance of Marriott points via spending on your card or you want better perks or an annual free night certificate, you will get better value from either of the mid-tier Marriott cards or the Marriott Bonvoy Brilliant Card.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.